 Tree and Plant Care

-Here are a few tips about caring for plants and trees on your landscape.
+Here are a few tips about caring for plants and trees:

 - Take a few minutes to learn about hazardous tree conditions.
 Dead trees will eventually fall, as will dead branches.
 What is the probability something will be underneath when it does fall?
 Branches and trees weigh hundreds or thousands of pounds, so consider the resulting harm.
 Other conditions, such as a trunk cavity, can indicate a weakened tree.
 Professional, certified, licensed, arborists can evaluate and mitigate these hazards and risks.
 Do not cut costs and risk serious physical injury and death, potential lawsuits and negative publicity.

 - Take a few minutes to identify any invasive plants on your property.
-Invasives are highly damaging to our environment and ecosystem, and we need to manage and eradicate them.
+Invasive plants are highly damaging to our environment and ecosystem, and we need to manage and eradicate them.

 - After looking to safety and legal liability, it is time to see to the care of your plants.

 - Take a few minutes to learn about the proper way to prune and mulch trees and shrubs.
-Then hire appropriately.
+Hire appropriately if needed.
 It is amazing how many landscapers (and even some tree workers) never spent a few minutes to learn the basics.
 In many managed properties, landscapers are hired based on the price of their bid, not their knowledge, nor the quality of their work.
 As a result, educational campuses, corporate properties, and personal residences have unqualified landscapers damaging trees and shrubs through improper pruning and mulching.

 - Proper pruning cuts are made at the "branch collar" and are clean.
 Do not make "flush cuts" against the trunk.
 Do not leave "stubs".
-Arborday.org can teach you the basics with an investment of three minutes of reading.
+Arborday.org and other reliable sources can teach you the basics with a few minutes of reading.
 Trees NY offers a citizen pruner course.

 - Do not "top" trees, cutting them off at a certain height, leaving unsightly stubs which will regrow weakly, and be subject to failure.